typelevel/machinist/README.md

 libraryDependencies += "org.spire-math %% "machinist" % "0.4.0"
 ```

+*(Versions before 0.4.0 used the "org.typelevel" organization instead
+of "org-spire-math")*

 ### Shapes supported by Machinist

 Machinist has macros for recognizing and rewriting the following